- Departments & Offices

 Resources for Impacted Businesses

-The Loudoun County Department of Economic Development has information for businesses on the plastic bag tax and will continue to work with retailers to prepare them for tax collection.
+The Loudoun County Department of Economic Development has information for businesses on the plastic bag tax and will continue to work with retailers regarding tax collection.